 Stamp duty for house registration

-There are many states in India which offer a lower stamp duty for house registrations done in the name of a woman.
+Many states in India offer a lower stamp duty for house registrations done in the name of a woman.
 They do this to incentivize property ownership by women.
-A lower stamp duty also boosts borrowings by women.
-Stamp duty charges may be 1-2% lower than they are for men.
-Considering the property value is in lakhs/crores, this can be a substantial amount of saving.
+Lower stamp duty also boosts borrowings by women.
+Stamp duty charges maybe 1-2% lower than they are for men.
+Considering the property value is in lakhs/crores, this can be a substantial amount of savings.

 1-2% concession is generally applicable.
 So, if a property worth Rs 60 lakh, a woman borrower can save around Rs 60,000-1,20,000.

 Special schemes are offered by many institutions to encourage women to come forward to take home loans for their better future.
 There are even many financial institutions that sometimes offer special schemes on home loans to women.

 For example- Such institutions offer gold vouchers to female homeowners.
 Paltry as they may seem, such schemes can help women to take a step towards financial independence and also make them aware of the loan benefits.